 Lack of Cybersecurity Experts

-Finally, there is a shortage of cyber expertise.
+Finally, there is a shortage of cyber security strategy expertise.
 Because managing hybrid security operations is more complex, it requires a team that covers a very broad range of disciplines who can handle monitoring and response, understand policy, and act as compliance experts.

 The problem is that – as researched by Crowd Research Partners – there’s a shortage of qualified security personnel.
 According to a recent report by CyberSeek, the problem is intensifying because the demand for cybersecurity professionals is increasing continuously across the United States.
 (In other regions, the situation is often worse.)
 For example, in the U.S. there were 301,873 cybersecurity job openings in the private and public sectors between April 2017 and March 2018, including 13,610 public sector openings.